Raj Kumar Chabbewal

-Dr.Raj Kumar Chabbewal is an Indian politician and member of Indian National Congress.
-He is currently serving as a member of the Punjab Legislative Assembly from Chabbewal.
+Raj Kumar Chabbewal (born 8 May 1969) is an Indian politician from Punjab.
+He became a member of the Parliament from Hoshiarpur Lok Sabha constituency winning the 2024 Indian general election in Punjab representing Aam Aadmi Party.

 Political career

 Chabbewal joined the Indian National Congress in 2009.
 He was first elected to the Punjab Legislative Assembly from Chabbewal in 2017.
 In 2022, he was re-elected from the same constituency.
 On 10 April 2022 he was made the deputy CLP leader of the Punjab Legislative Assembly.
 Chabbewal was appointed the Chairperson of Congress's Scheduled Caste (SC) Department, Punjab in 2015.
 He is also a member of All India Congress Committee.

 MLA

 He was elected as MLA in 2022.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.